Waking up in a dream

 E.J.
 Markland is a sound engineer, mixer, recorder, and musician based in NYC, focusing on film, corporate, and commercial sound production.
 Projects featuring his work include those for A24, HISTORY Channel, Dior, Art21, Billboard, and various others.

-Yoko Kohmoto (she/her) is an eldest child of immigrants, a Leo, and a producer-writer based in NYC.
-Her producing work has been showcased at Tribeca Film Festival, Vimeo Staff Pick, Frameline, American Black Film Festival, and CAAMFest, among others.
-Her priorities as a producer are to build community, ensure safety, and uplift marginalized voices.
-In 2024, she started an initiative to create spaces for women and nonbinary artists of color in the film industry.
-She holds an MFA in Creative Producing and currently works as a consultant for The Gotham Film & Media Institute.
+Yoko Kohmoto (she/her) is a producer and writer based in New York City.
+Her work has been recognized by Vimeo Staff Pick and featured at Frameline, the American Black Film Festival, and CAAMFest.
+She is committed to building community, ensuring safety on set, and uplifting marginalized voices.
+In 2024, she launched an initiative to support women and nonbinary artists of color in the film industry.
+She holds an MFA in Creative Producing and currently works as a consultant with The Gotham.

 Stephanie Cheng is a filmmaker, photographer and actor based between New York and Beijing.
 Having grown up in China before spending most of her formative years in the US, her hybrid upbringing has strongly influenced and holistically informed her creative outlook and ethos by always approaching stories from varied motivations and origins of inspiration.
 She co-founded Good Behavior, a production company that focuses on genre-bending narratives by BIPOC storytellers and artists, and her works have screened at Palm Springs International ShortFest, San Diego International Film Festival and others.
 Stephanie received her B.F.A. in Film and Television from New York University’s Tisch School of the Arts and completed her Master’s in Visual, Museum, and Material Anthropology at the University of Oxford.